SushanPoojary/SushanPoojary/README.md

 ### Hi there 👋🏼
-💬 Ask me about Web Development and Data
+💬 Ask me about Web Development, System Design, and Data

-🔭 I’m currently working on UberEats Prototype and Indeed Prototype using MERN Stack and Kafka.
+🔭 I’ve developed UberEats Prototype and Indeed Prototype using MERN Stack and Kafka.

 🌱 I’m currently learning GraphQL, Design Patterns, and Spring Boot.